-Fulbright Commissions, Foundations and U.S. Embassies abroad establish the numbers and categories of Fulbright awards to be offered each year and supervise scholar competitions locally.
+Fulbright Commissions, Foundations and U.S. Embassies abroad establish the numbers and categories of Fulbright awards to be offered each year, supervise scholar competitions locally, and serve as the primary point of contact for selected participants while on grant.
 The slate of U.S. candidates recommended by peer review committees is forwarded to U.S. Embassies and Fulbright Commissions for their recommendations.